DavidGreigQC/imessage-mcp-server/README.md

 - "List my recent conversations"
 - "Search for messages from John"
-- "Read messages from the FBLA group chat"
+- "Read messages from the work group chat"
 - "Show me messages from the last 24 hours"

 ## Available Tools